 For those singles who believe in chaste courtship and sexual purity, avoiding premarital sex is a given.
-However, what is more nuanced and not so easy, is maintaining emotional purity.
+However, what is more nuanced and not so easy, is to safeguard your heart through maintaining emotional purity.

 What’s wrong with being vulnerable and how are we supposed to get to know each other, if we don’t relax those boundaries?